splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

   * - Through the values.yaml file and ``instrumentation.env`` or ``instrumentation.{instrumentation_library}.env`` configuration
     - Allows you to set ``deployment.environment`` either for all auto-instrumented applications collectively or per auto-instrumentation language.
     - Add the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable, setting its value to ``deployment.environment=prd``.
-  * - Through your Kubernetes application deployment, daemonset, or pod specification
+  * - Through your Kubernetes application deployment, DaemonSet, or pod specification
-    - Allows you to set ``deployment.environment`` at the level of individual deployments, daemonsets, or pods.
+    - Allows you to set ``deployment.environment`` at the level of individual deployments, DaemonSets, or pods.
     - Employ the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable, assigning the value ``deployment.environment=prd``.

 The following examples show how to set the attribute using each method: